Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Method

-where $\|\mathbf{W}_{\mathtt{attn}} - \mathbf{W}^{(0)}_{\mathtt{attn}}\|_2^2$ penalizes updates that deviate excessively from the baseline, ensuring the optimization does not stray away from the target concept, while the KL term enforces the updated attention distribution to remain aligned with the original direction, thereby preserving the global layout and visual style (as visualized in Figure~\ref{fig:ablation}).
+where $\|\mathbf{W}_{\mathtt{attn}} - \mathbf{W}^{(0)}_{\mathtt{attn}}\|_2^2$ penalizes large deviations from the baseline, keeping the optimization close to the target concept.
+The KL term encourages the updated attention distribution to stay aligned with the original direction, helping preserve overall layout and visual style (see Figure~\ref{fig:ablation}).